 A Nonprofit Harvests Pecans, Helps Veterans

-The nonprofit charity in San Angelo, 3SA for Veterans uses a pecan orchard to help vets find community, support, and employment.
+3SA for Veterans, a non-profit in San Angelo, uses a pecan orchard to help vets find community, support, and employment.

 Ewing and Sanders met while getting their doctorates in gerontology, the multidisciplinary study of aging and older adults.
 The two men shared their concerns for veterans with disabilities who often feel forgotten and left behind.